Extension of automorphisms of rational smooth affine curves: Embeddings of rational smooth affine curves into the plane

-For $j=m$, the assertion $(\diamond)$ holds for all orbits $I\subset \mathcal{B}_m$.
-Indeed, $C_m$ is isomorphic to $\p^1$ and the action of $h_m$ on $\mathcal{B}_m\subset C_m$ is fixed-point-free, so all orbits have size $n$ and all multiplicities are equal to $1$.
+For $j=m$, the assertion $(\diamond)$ holds for all orbits $J\subset \mathcal{B}_m$.
+Indeed, $C_m$ is isomorphic to $\p^1$ and the action of~$h_m$ on $\mathcal{B}_m\subset C_m$ is fixed-point-free, so all orbits have size $n$ and all multiplicities are equal to $1$.

 Then, we can prove $(\diamond)$ for $j<m$, assuming it holds for every integer $k$ with $j+1\leq k\leq m$.
-For this, let $J\subset \mathcal{B}_j$ be an orbit under the action of $h_j$ and let us denote by $m_J$ the multiplicity $m(p)$ of a point $p\in J$.
-Note that this multiplicity does not depend of the choice of $p$, since $h_j$ acts transitively on $J$.
+For this, let $J\subset \mathcal{B}_j$ be an orbit under the action of~$h_j$ and let us denote by $m_J$ the multiplicity $m(p)$ of a point $p\in J$.
+Note that this multiplicity does not depend of the choice of~$p$, since $h_j$ acts transitively on $J$.

-If $m_J=1$, all points of $J$ are smooth, and so the pull-back by $\eta_{j+1}$ of $J$ consists of $|J|$ points of multiplicity $m_j=1$.
+If $m_J=1$, all points of~$J$ are smooth, and so the pull-back by $\eta_{j+1}$ of~$J$ consists of~$|J|$ points of multiplicity $m_j=1$.
 This implies $\sum_{p\in J} m(p)\in n\mathbb{N}$, by induction hypothesis.

-If $m_J>1$, then all points of $J$ are singular points of the curve $C_j$ and are thus blown-up by $\eta_{j+1}\colon X_{j+1}\to X_j$.
+If $m_J>1$, then all points of~$J$ are singular points of the curve $C_j$ and are thus blown-up by $\eta_{j+1}\colon X_{j+1}\to X_j$.
 The number $m_J$ is the multiplicity of the curve $C_j$ at the point $p\in J$.
 Denoting by $E_p\subset X_{j+1}$ the curve contracted by $\eta_{j+1}$ onto $p$, the number $m_J$ is the intersection number $E_p\cdot C_{j+1}$.
-This latter is equal to the sum of $m_q(E_p)\cdot m_q(C_{j+1})$, where $q$ runs through all points infinitely near to $p$, and where $m_q(E_p)$ and $m_q(C_{j+1})$ are the multiplicities of the strict transforms of $E_p$ and $C_{j+1}$ at $q$, respectively.
+This latter is equal to the sum of~$m_q(E_p)\cdot m_q(C_{j+1})$, where $q$ runs through all points infinitely near to $p$, and where $m_q(E_p)$ and $m_q(C_{j+1})$ are the multiplicities of the strict transforms of~$E_p$ and $C_{j+1}$ at $q$, respectively.
 Note that $m_q(E_p)$ is equal to $0$ or $1$.

 Therefore, the sum $\sum _{p\in J} m_J$ is equal to a sum of multiplicities of orbits in $\mathcal{B}_k$ for $k\ge j+1$.
-By induction hypothesis, it is a multiple of $n$.
+By induction hypothesis, it is a multiple of~$n$.
 This achieves to prove $(\diamond)$.

-Since $n$ is odd, Equation~(\ref{genus}) and Assertion~(\ref{diamond}) imply that the integer $\frac{(d-1)(d-2)}{2}$ is a multiple of $n$.
-Computing the intersection number $d=L\cdot C$ as before as a sum of multiplicities, we also get that $d$ is a multiple of $n$.
-Since the greatest common divisor of $d$ and $\frac{(d-1)(d-2)}{2}$ is $1$ or $2$, this contradicts the assumption $n> 2$.
-This concludes the proof. \end{proof}
+In order to finish the proof, we will show how Equation~(\ref{genus}) and Assertion~(\ref{diamond}) imply that the integers $\frac{(d-1)(d-2)}{2}$ and $d$ are both multiple of~$n$.
+Since the greatest common divisor of~$d$ and $\frac{(d-1)(d-2)}{2}$ is $1$ or $2$, this will contradict the assumption $n> 2$.